janison/theBFG/README.md

 ## Own your data

-All data collected by the BFG will be
+All data collected by the BFG will be placed in a `.bfg` folder next to where you executed the command.

+Benifits include:
+- Create different environments in different dirs to meet differing needs.
+- Move this folder around to move tests and metrics between hosts.
+- Partially or completely check the folder into source control to share environments between team members.

 <img src=broken.jpg>